 THE Countess of Chester Hospital has received a 40 Top Hospitals Award for the 11th year in succession, one of only five trusts in the country to achieve this.

-The awards have only been in existence for 11 years which means the Countess has successfully received the award every year since it was founded in 2001.
+The awards have only been in existence for 11 years which means the Countess has successfully received the award every year since it was comprised in 2001.

 The winners were announced by CHKS, the UK’s leading independent provider of healthcare intelligence and quality improvement services.

 As well as individual awards for patient safety, quality of care and data quality, CHKS celebrates excellence among its clients across the UK with the 40 Top Awards.

 These are based on the evaluation of 21 key performance indicators covering safety, clinical effectiveness, health outcomes, efficiency, patient experience and quality of care.